nikapps/saman-ussd/README.md

 ~~~

 ## Responses
-For each api call, you should return it's response object:
+For each api call, you should return its response object:

 ### onProductInfo
 When method `GetProductInfo` is called on your soap server, `onProductInfo` will be called on your listener and you should return an instance of `Nikapps\SamanUssd\Responses\ProductInfoResponse`:

 ~~~php
 public function onProductInfo(array $codes, $language)